dynamic/serverpilot-vagrantfile/README.md

 * Hit ***Create App***

 ![screen shot](assets/create-app.png)

 Go to [192.168.33.10](http://192.168.33.10) in a browser and you should see the ServerPilot splash page

 ![screen shot](assets/splash-screen.png)

 ##Update Hosts File

-*Optional*

 To make it easier to host multiple apps on your Vagrant instance, you can update the hosts file with the domain you've set for your app.

+You can manage your hosts file in a app like [GasMask](http://clockwise.ee), or manually via the Terminal.

 In Terminal:

 * `exit` if still connected to your Vagrant instance
 * `sudo nano /etc/hosts` to open your hosts file
 * At the end of your file, add `192.168.33.10	example.dev`
-* Hit command-O to write, command-X to exit
+* Hit command-o to write, command-x to exit

 In a browser, visit [example.dev](http://example.dev) and you should see the ServerPilot splash screen